 Mentorship & Training Plan.
-In a maximum of 10,000 characters t (English and French), the applicant and supervisor should develop a plan that includes: (a) the role of the applicant's advisory committee (supervisor and/or co-supervisors) in mentoring the applicant in women's heart and/or brain health; (b) the expected research milestones over the course of the award; (c) specific knowledge and skills, including specific competencies around SGBA+ and women's heart and/or brain health, that the supervisor expects the applicant will acquire; (d) an overview of the research and academic training environment for the applicant; and (e) details on resources, programs, technologies, etc., which will be made available to the applicant.
+In a maximum 10,000 characters (English andFrench), the applicant and supervisor should develop a plan that overviews the research and academic training and mentorship environment for the applicant, including: (a) the commitment of the supervisor and institution to support the applicant's proposed research through the allocation of space, resources, programs, facilities and personnel; (b) technical and professional skills that the applicant will acquire during the tenure of the award and how these will support the applicant's career goals; (c) specific competencies around EDI and SGBA+ in women's heart and/or brain health that the applicant will acquire; and (d) the expected research milestones over the course of the award.